tiagohkodama/tiagohkodama/README.md

 ### 🚀 About Me

-- 💼 Senior Software Engineer with hands-on experience in cloud-native solutions and large-scale distributed systems.
+- 💼 Software Engineer with hands-on experience in cloud-native solutions and large-scale distributed systems.
 - ☁️ Specialized in **AWS Lambda**, **Step Functions**, **DynamoDB**, and **Infrastructure as Code** using **AWS CDK** and the **Serverless Framework**.
 - 🤖 Builder of **AI-powered automation agents** and **data pipelines** using **LangChain**, **LiteLLM**, and **Python**.
 - 🔍 Strong focus on **observability, automation, and reliability** with **Splunk**, **OpenSearch**, and **CloudWatch**.